miekg/cf/README.md

 Cf is a formatter for CFEngine files, think of it as 'gofmt' for .cf files.

-Cf can handle most CFEngine files, with a few exceptions:
+Cf can handle most CFEngine files.

-- comments in a list that is spread across multiple lines
 - macros (@if etc, should also not be too hard)
 - new `promise` keyword in CFEngine3 (should also not be too hard)